World Padel League Dubai Comes to Mumbai, The greatest show on Court - www.lokmattimes.com

 World Padel League Dubai Comes to Mumbai, The greatest show on Court

-VMPL Abu Dhabi [UAE], September 28: Following the tremendous success of its inaugural season at the iconic Coca-Cola Arena ...
+Abu Dhabi [UAE], September 28: Following the tremendous success of its inaugural season at the iconic Coca-Cola Arena in ...

 Abu Dhabi [UAE], September 28: Following the tremendous success of its inaugural season at the iconic Coca-Cola Arena in Dubai, the World Padel League, in collaboration with Wizcraft Entertainment, is thrilled to announce its second season, set to take place in Mumbai, India.